The TCL Chinese Theater is a vintage movie palace in Hollywood, open for IMAX movies and tours.

 - Stroll along the 1.3 mile Hollywood Walk of Fame.

-- Tour other vintage theaters along Hollywood Boulevard.
-Book the El Capitan Theater tour or Egyptian Theater tour.
+- Tour other vintage theaters along Hollywood Boulevard, like the El Capitan Theater tour or Egyptian Theater tour.

-- Book a Dolby Theater tour where the annual Academy Awards are held.
+- Book a Dolby Theater tour to see where the annual Academy Awards are held.

-- Cross the road to attend a recording of Jimmy Kimmel Live at the El Capitan Theater.
+- Attend a recording of Jimmy Kimmel Live at the El Capitan Theater, just across the road from the TCL Chinese Theater.
 Book free tickets.

 - Take your kids to a Disney movie at the El Capitan Theater.
 Check movie times.